YadiBelly/IOS_Prework24/README.md

 :iphone:App - Splitwise

 Adding new expenses
-Displaying expenses based on filters (Date,Users) Ability to automatically split the expense among selected users
+-Displaying expenses based on filters (Date,Users) Ability to automatically split the expense among selected users

 :iphone:App - Youtube

-YouTube provides creators with tools to produce high-quality videos and monetize their content.
+- YouTube provides creators with tools to produce high-quality videos and monetize their content.
-Engage with creators and other viewers through likes, comments, and shares.
+- Engage with creators and other viewers through likes, comments, and shares.
-YouTube offers a wide range of videos on various topics.
+- YouTube offers a wide range of videos on various topics.

-:iphone:App - Spotify <i class="ci ci-spotify ci-2x"></i>
+:iphone:App - Spotify

-Spotify excels at creating personalized playlists Spotify offers a vast selection of podcasts across various genres, turning it into a one-stop shop for both music and spoken-word content.
+- Spotify excels at creating personalized playlists
+- Spotify offers a vast selection of podcasts across various genres, turning it into a one-stop shop for both music and spoken-word content.

 <h2>Notes</h2>